SergeyStrukov/LightForge/doc/Manual.md

 It starts with the target type **pregen**.
 OUT defines the folder where pregen should place the output files.
 It is passed to *pregen.exe* (modified to count base directory change).
-You may choose to use *INC_PRIVATE* list for such target to avoid anwanted include folder propagation.
+You may choose to use INC_PRIVATE list for such target to avoid unwanted include folder propagation.

 #### Build order